 To do the mission of the church

 Souper Bowl Sunday – Traditionally, our youth have participated in the nation-wide Souper Bowl Sunday which is celebrated around Super Bowl Sunday.
 The mission of the event is to collect funds to help combat hunger in America or around the world.
 Youth lead the offering for that day and along with the Mission Committee decide how the funds are to be used to carry out the stated mission.
 Some years the money is given locally; other years internationally.
-Last year the offering was combined with that of Northminster Presbyterian and the youth and a number of adults packed meals for Stop Hunger Now!

 Our youth are always welcome to participate in any of the mission events sponsored by the congregation.